rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 The most common cause is that you rebased after a change and ran `git add .` without first running `x.py` to update the submodules.
-Alternatively, you might have run `cargo fmt` instead of `x fmt` and modified files in a submodule, then commited the changes.
+Alternatively, you might have run `cargo fmt` instead of `x fmt` and modified files in a submodule, then committed the changes.

 To fix it, do the following things: